 Download SimVim Plugin and install it to X-Plane

 Ethernet module (if you will use Ethernet connection instead of USB)

-Then you can connect all input controls and Output devices to your Arduino and configure every input and output in SimVim Configurator.
+Then you can connect all input controls and Output devices to your controller board and configure every input and output in SimVim Configurator.

-If you have "fresh" Arduino, that has no previously uploaded SimVim firmware, follow the steps below.
-If you plan to use LAN version, attach an Ethernet module to you Arduino board before and connect it to your router.
+If you have "fresh" board, that has no previously uploaded SimVim firmware, follow the steps below.
+If you plan to use LAN version, attach an Ethernet module to you controller board before and connect it to your router.

 Open the "Upload Firmware" window from SimVim plugin menu.

 When USB port is detected select correct controller type from the list

 and set the "Ethernet" checkbox if you will use Ethernet module.